 - Criminal Records Check

 - Traffic Offense Check

 - Sexual Offender Check

 - Credit Check

-Credit checks are conducted in a very limited set of circumstances, approved by the Director of Human Resources and adhere to the Guidelines in the Fair Credit Reporting Act.
+Credit checks are conducted in a very limited set of circumstances, approved by the Chief People Officer and adhere to the Guidelines in the Fair Credit Reporting Act.

 ii.
 Non-Civil Service Positions